quickwit-oss/quickwit/docs/tutorials/add-full-text-search-to-your-olap-db.md

 ### Import events

 We have created a second dataset, `gh-archive-2021-12.json.gz`, which gathers all events, even ones with no text.
-So it's better to insert it into Clickhouse, but if you don't have the time, you can use the dataset `gh-archive-2021-12-text-only.json.gz` used for Quickwit.
+So it's better to insert it into ClickHouse, but if you don't have the time, you can use the dataset `gh-archive-2021-12-text-only.json.gz` used for Quickwit.

 ```bash